Munroe-Meyer-Institute-VR-Laboratory/cometrics/README.md

 5. Open a Pull Request

 ## Contact
-The active developer and maintainer of this project is Walker Arce, reach out to him via email with any inquiries (walker.arce@unmc.edu).
+The active developer and maintainer of this project is Walker Arce, reach out to him via email with any inquiries (wsarcera@gmail.com).